Sopho Kiladze: Biography

 She was born in the city of Kutaisi.
-She graduated from the J oseb Tsiskhladze Gymnasium in Kutaisi.
+She graduated from the Joseb Otskheli Gymnasium in Kutaisi.

 From 2003 to 2011, she lived in Germany, where she studied law at the Ruprecht Karl University of Heidelberg.
+She did an internship in 2008 at SAP in Walldorf, Germany at Global Legal.
 From 2008 to 2011, she worked on the Max Planck Institute for Comparative Public Law and International Law’s Encyclopedia of Public International Law project.
 During this period, she also worked for one year at the law firm Bau, Becky & Collegen in Heidelberg.
 In 2011, she returned to Georgia and began teaching.
 From 2011 to 2013, she lectured in the LL.M. program at the University of Cologne (LLM zu Köln).
 Since 2012, she has lectured at Grigol Robakidze University.
-From 2012 to 2014, she headed the Department of International Cooperation at the Ministry of Internal Affairs of Georgia.
-Between 2014 and 2016, she served as Vice-Rector of the Ministry's Academy.
+She holds Dr.iuris academic degree since 2024.